 The builder and repair panel members have been assessed for capability and financial strength before being admitted to the programme.
 The initial rebuild and repair panels were appointed in June 2013 and August 2013 respectively for two year terms.
-Arrangements with the panels include performance standards, audit requirements and contracted volume minimums (subject to annual assessment and renewal).
+Arrangements are currently under review prior to renewal.